 - C-60.
+ASA supports legislation realigning U.S. international agricultural development programs to focus primarily on increasing productivity and profitability of small farmers in underdeveloped countries and to put USDA and the U.S. agriculture community in the center of these efforts through research, land grant education and extension, technology transfer and programs to develop value chains and local markets.
+(2015) - C-61.
+ASA supports full funding for activities of FAS Global Programs including programs such as the Agricultural Trade Promotion and Facilitation Program, Food for Progress, the Cochran Program, and the McGovern-Dole International Food for Education and Child Nutrition Program.
+(2022) - C-62.
 ASA is committed to developing relationships with commercial entities in the private sector to address protein deficiencies and under-nutrition.
 WISHH will encourage companies in the U.S. and developing world to use soy as a supplement to local foods and will reach out to both food processing companies and manufacturing companies to develop soy fortified, protein rich products.
-(2015) - C-61.
+(2015) - C-63.
 ASA supports changes to or elimination of monetization in USDA's Food for Progress program to allow for improved delivery and implementation.
 (2020)